jeje42/FreeNAS-Report/README.md

 Preview of the output here: http://i.imgur.com/t9Mtqyt.png

+## Installation

+### Requirements

+Your Truenas installation needs to be able to send emails.
+Please check the SMTP/Email config in the Truenas General settings.

+### Core

+TODO - add core specific configuration

+### Scale

+ - Clone this repo at the location of your choice on your Scale system
+ - Add a cron job to run report.sh, under System settings -> Advanced -> Cron Jobs
+ - In the command field, use bash to invoke report.sh: ```bash your/git/rpo/location/report.sh ```
+ - Run as root, as of Dragonfish

 **At a minimum, you will need to enter your email address in user-definable parameter section.** Feel free to edit other user parameters as needed.

 **Version: v1.3**